THE SPACE //

 Vernissage: 08.09.2022 / Finissage 27.10.2022

-The third exhibition DAS GE (FÜHL) ZU (FÜHL) EN will center around different perspectives what it means and implies “to feel” in a contemporary and interconnected world.
+The third exhibition DAS GE (FÜHL) ZU (FÜHL) EN centered around different perspectives what it means and implies “to feel” in a contemporary and interconnected world.
 Exploring balancing acts between rationality and intuition, balancing acts between different mindsets and perceptions.

 Vernissage 17.11.2022